balusena/kubernetes-for-devops/18-Kubernetes Jobs and CronJobs/Kubernetes Jobs and CronJobs.md

 It looks like we have successfully created a user with the username "admin" and the password "password" with the necessary roles.
 Now we should be able to use these credentials for authentication in our application or job manifest for dbbackup.

-### 7.Now apply the job.yaml again in the cluster:
+### 7.Now apply the job.yaml again in the cluster.
 ```
 ubuntu@balasenapathi:~$ kubectl apply -f job.yaml
 job.batch/mongodb-backup-job created
 ```
-### 8.Now try to list down the pods in the cluster:
+### 8.Now try to list down the pods in the cluster.
 ```
 ubuntu@balasenapathi:~$ kubectl get pods -w
 NAME                       READY   STATUS      RESTARTS   AGE